workadventure/workadventure/docs/map-building/tiled-editor/self-hosted.md

 :::

-To use this package run the command in your terminal :
+In order to use this package run the command in your terminal :

 > node_modules/.bin/upload-wa-map